ZALin/CG-Final-Project/README.md

 # CG-Final-Project
-NTNU CSIE - Computer Graphics - Final Project using OpenGL There are a part of "glm" have been modified.
+NTNU CSIE - Computer Graphics - Final Project using OpenGL

+There are lots part of "glm" have been modified.

 ## Install
 Need install glew and glut